nrdvana/userp/doc/protocol.md

-Because the initial Scope gives you a type for Array with all fields Null, this means you can write arrays of any other type with arbitrary dimensions without needing to declare array-of-my-type as a distinct type, in much the same way that C lets you declare an array of any type by adding one or more `[]` siffixes.
+Because the initial Scope gives you a type for Array with all fields Null, this means you can write arrays of any other type with arbitrary dimensions without needing to declare array-of-my-type as a distinct type, in much the same way that C lets you declare an array of any type by adding one or more `[]` suffixes.

 ### Record

 A record is a sequence of elements keyed by name.
 Records can have fixed and dynamic elements, to accommodate both C-style structs or JSON-style objects, or even a mix of the two.
 A record is defined using a sequence of fields.
+Each field has a name, type, and Placement.
+A Placement is either a numeric offset, `SEQUENCE`, or `OPTIONAL`.
+Fields with numeric placement appear at that bit-offset from the start of the record.
+Fields with `SEQUENCE` placement follow the static portion of the record, end-to-end.
+Fields with `OPTIONAL` placement can be appended to the record as `(key,value)` pairs (but where `key` is a known symbol, not an encoded string).

-Some number of those fields can be designated as "static", meaning they appear in order at the start of each instance of the record.
-Remaining fields are dynamic, meaning they are encoded as a name/value pair.  (but of course the name is encoded as a simple integer indicating which field)  A record may then be followed by "ad-hoc" fields, where the name/value are arbitrary, like in JSON.
-Ad-hoc fields are enabled if either adhoc_name_type or adhoc_value_type is set.
+A record may then be followed by "ad-hoc" fields, where the name/value are arbitrary, like in JSON.
+Ad-hoc fields encode the field name as a byte array, and are not bound by the restrictions of being Symbol-friendly unicode.

-  * fields - a list of field definitions, each composed of `(Symbol, Type)`.
+  * fields - a list of field definitions, each composed of `(Symbol, Type, Placement)`.
-  * static_fields - a count of fields which are encoded statically.
-  * adhoc_name_type - optional type of Symbol whose names can be used for ad-hoc fields
-  * adhoc_value_type - optional type of value for the ad-hoc fields
+  * static_bits - optional declaration of total "static" space in record
+  * adhoc - `NONE`, `SYMBOL`, or `STRING`

+If `static_bits` is given, there will always be this many bits reserved for the static portion of the record even if no field occupies it.
+This allows for "reserved" fields without needing to give them a name or spend time decoding them.
+Encoders must fill all unused bits with zeroes.

+If `adhoc` is `NONE`, the record doesn't need to include a counter for number of adhoc fields.
+If `adhoc` is `SYMBOL`, the keys of the adhoc fields come from the symbol table.
+If `adhoc` is `STRING`, each field name is encoded as an array of bytes, with the data following it.
+The bytes *should* be UTF-8, but no guarantees are made and the decoder should use caution on what it does with these values.  (for instance, they could duplicate another field name, which is conceptually an error, but not one the library will check for)

 Data Language
 -------------